 The following program requirement sheets from the two community colleges describe the specific courses necessary to complete the associate transfer degree and prepare to transfer to the University of Washington.

-Once you have completed your associate transfer degree you can apply to the University of Washington Evening Degree Program identifying your choice for one of the five majors listed below.
+Once you have completed your associate transfer degree you can apply to the University of Washington Evening Degree Program identifying your choice for one of the four majors listed below.

 Bachelor of Arts

 Student writing and quantitative skills are assessed to determine placement in those subjects.
 For more information about assessment at each college:

 Cost information for each institution can be found at the following Web sites.
 (Additional fees may apply to certain courses.)

 Textbooks are available online through each institution's bookstore: